How Does Tobacco Smoke Trigger Asthma?

 Inhaling secondhand smoke, also called "passive smoke" or "environmental tobacco smoke," may be even more harmful than actually smoking.
 That's because the smoke that burns off the end of a cigar or cigarette contains more harmful substances (tar, carbon monoxide, nicotine, and others) than the smoke inhaled by the smoker.

 Secondhand smoke is especially harmful to people who already have asthma.
-When a person with asthma is exposed to secondhand smoke, he or she is more likely to experience the wheezing, coughing, and shortness of breath associated with asthma.
+When a person with asthma is exposed to secondhand smoke, they are more likely to experience the wheezing, coughing, and shortness of breath associated with asthma.

 Can Smoking Harm My Child?